How to win new business without pitching, reclaim control of client engagements and stop giving away your thinking for free.

 Blair is a business development advisor to creative firms worldwide.
 He and his family reside in Kaslo, British Columbia, Canada.
 He is a gifted writer.
 His book is beautifully written.
 You will find that it is not a typical business read.
 You can tell that he spent a lot of time on each chapter, allowing the words to percolate overtime until they were just right.
 Rich, fresh, concise copy.
 In an attempt to descrive his writing to one of my agency friends, I told him that Blair is the Ernest Hemingway of business book authors.
 You will enjoy this book immensely.

-Click on the following links to read the online free version of Blair’s book or for further reviews or to order the print version, “The Win Without Pitching Manifesto”
+Click on the following links to read the online free version of Blair’s book or to order the print version, “The Win Without Pitching Manifesto”

 Follow Blair on Twitter